 Why is flexibility important?

-That brings me to the reason why flexibility is so important: Because you can get hurt if your flexibility level is zero.
-“Research has shown that increased flexibility can decrease the risk of injury,” says Martinez.
+2. The more flexible you are, the less likely you are to get hurt: “Research has shown that increased flexibility can decrease the risk of injury,” says Martinez.
 Think about it: If your body has a very limited range of motion, and you go off and do something like go on a long run or lift heavy weights, you can definitely put your body at risk for getting injured.
 “By having more flexibility, a joint can move through an increased range of motion before incurring injury,” he adds.

-Dr. Barchi recommends stretching before and after exercising.
+Dr. Barchi recommends stretching before and after any sort of exercise, whether you’re doing a cardio workout or some sort of strength training.
 “You want to do dynamic-type stretches, which is moving through ranges of motion and slowly increasing them—like a leg swing—to warm up the muscles in the hips and thighs to get ready for running,” she says as one prime example.
 “Then, after activity, to cool down, you want to do static stretching, which is like reaching for your toes.”

-Something to keep in mind, though, is that working on your flexibility is a process—not a one-and-done type of situation.
+Something to keep in mind, though, is that working on your flexibility is a process—similar to building strength, it’s not a one-and-done type of situation.
 “Flexibility is a marathon, not a race,” says Martinez.
 “If you put a plan in place and implement it on a regular basis, then you will see positive results.”
 Dr. Barchi adds that patience is important, too.
 “It’s key to start low and go slow—take your time in increasing your flexibility,” she says.
 “It’s easy to over-stretch, so be patient with yourself.
 It’s slow gains over time, and it should be part of a complete exercise routine throughout your week.”
 With practice, you’ll be a proverbial Gumby in no time.